-ANSWER: Generally, no. Unfortunately, the ACA did not directly change long-standing agency interpretation of the Medicaid statute that prohibits individuals from receiving Medicaid benefits if they are in detention, even if they have
+ANSWER: Generally, no. Unfortunately, the ACA did not directly change long-standing agency interpretation of the Medicaid statute that prohibits individuals from receiving Medicaid benefits if they are in detention, even if they have not been convicted.
+Individuals can enroll in Medicaid (depending on state law) while they are in jail pretrial or postconviction, which could help get needed care more quickly post-release.

-However, there is one important exception to this rule: A provision that expressly allows the use of federal Medicaid funding to pay for care provided to an eligible detainee or inmate when that individual is "a patient in a medical institution"13 for at least 24 hours.
+However, there is one important exception to this rule: A provision that expressly allows the use of federal Medicaid funding to pay for care provided to an eligible detainee or inmate when that individual is "a patient in a medical institution" for at least 24 hours.
 The Centers for Medicare and Medicaid Services (CMS) has clarified that this exception applies to incarcerated individuals who are treated as an inpatient in a hospital, nursing facility, juvenile psychiatric facility or intermediate care facility that is not a part of the state or local correctional system.
 Therefore, if an inmate is eligible for Medicaid and is transported out of the jail to receive inpatient hospital services for at least 24 hours, Medicaid may be billed to cover the cost of those services.